rwpeterson/pulser/README.md

 3. You can set these envvars in your shell's rc file

+#### Yosys under Windows

+YoWASP works perfectly well on Windows, and is the easiest way to install yosys.
+However, it's missing the `iceprog` programmer that actually programs the FPGA.
+You can use a different program to flash the `.bin` file, or use the [fpga-binutils][f] package to provide `iceprog`.
+Download the latest prebuilt binaries, extract the folder somewhere, and add `C:\path\to\fpga-binutils-64\mingw64\bin` folder to your `PATH` environment variable.
+You may also need to use the Zadig tool with the IceStick plugged in to switch the driver from WinUSB to libusbK.

 ### gtkwave (simulation only)

 You will also need GTKWave if you want to view the generated `.vcd`